rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Rule-based NER uses handcrafted rules and patterns to identify entities in text.

+**Cost Function**: Rule-based NER does not use a traditional cost function but aims to optimize the accuracy of entity extraction using predefined rules.

 **Example**: Extracting IP addresses and domain names from network logs using regular expressions.

 ##### Machine Learning-Based NER